jamesots/maz/README.md

 One and two character strings can be used as numbers, where the first byte is the low order byte and the second is the high order byte.
 For example, "ab" is the equivalent of $6261.
 (When I say two character strings, I really mean two bytes, when encoded in UTF-8).

-This can be a little confusing, as "abc" + "def" is interpreted as a concatenation, giving "abcdef", which "ab" + "cd" is a numeric addition, giving $c6c4.
-(Perhaps it doesn't make sense to concatenate strings).

 You can also repeat a string using the multiplication operator: "ho! " * 3 results in "ho! ho! ho!"
 (However, "ho" * 3 produces a number).

 Labels